Protein powders are a quick way to help ensure that your

 To control your weight, it’s best to consume a steady supply of protein at each meal and snack to help keep you full.

-consume at one time, it’s best to aim for at least 3 ounces of protein per meal.
+consume at one time, it’s best to aim for at least 3 ounces or 20 grams of

 Boost the taste of your shakes

 your protein powders with milk or a milk alternative (as opposed to water) to